Explanation of the test pictures

 Tests for viewing angle

 The purple surface can be used to check whether the display changes depending on the viewing angle.
 On screens with TN panel, the surface is often not uniform even when viewed at a straight angle, but appears in an altering hue from top to bottom.

 The second surface contains a gray background and a special “+” symbol made of pink and light green stripes.
 On screens with TN panel, you usually do not see a uniform pattern here, but the “+” symbols disappears to the upper or lower direction in the gray area, which in turn is also not displayed uniformly.
 Please see the note at the end!

 With the gray and colored gradients in different directions you can check the color depth.
 Devices that only display 6 bits per color channel do not show a uniform gradient but rather clearly visible steps.
 Sometimes it helps to set the contrast to 50%.

 A note about screens with high pixel densities (“Retina”, 4K, smartphones, tablets etc.)

 The test uses the browser property window.devicePixelRatio to ensure the correct display of test patterns.
-Unfortunately this does not work if this value is a fractional number (e.g. 1.25, 1.5 or 2.5) as then pixels in canvas elements can not be mapped exactly to screen pixels.
+Unfortunately this does not work if this value is a fractional number (e.g. 1.25, 1.5 or 2.5) since then pixels in canvas elements can not be mapped exactly to screen pixels.
 This means that tests to judge the sharpness of the screen or viewing angle tests using a test pattern don’t work properly.
 There is nothing I can do to change this.
 If possible, make sure your device uses a display scaling of 100%, 200% or 300%.